Mallorcan phrases | Most common phrases for everyday life

 Great, I’m from Madrid too.
 Fantàstic, jo també som de Madrid. [fənˈtastik ʒu təmˈbe ˈsom də məˈðɾit]

-Where do you live?
-On vius? [ˈon ˈbiws]
+Where do you live? in Mallorcan On vius? [ˈon ˈbiws]

 I live in Berlin.
 Visc a Berlín. [ˈbisk ə bəɾˈlin]